What is Kiosk – Kiosk Definition, Types and Evolution

 Here are some of the main categories for the modern-day kiosk.

 • In malls, events, tradeshows and other locations you have the RMU, which is a Remote Merchandising Unit.
 Point of Purchase fixture iterations.
 Many current self-service kiosk companies evolved from these units design and manufacture and continue to do a large business in these.
-Examples would be Olea Kiosk and Ikoniq (main business being RMUs).
+Examples would be Olea and Ikoniq (main business being RMUs).

 • It is generally interactive but not always.